-- Applies to Music Ed majors, not other majors - Music Ed majors are allowed collaboration (which could include the recitalist conducting a group or being part of a group) up to 20% of total recital time - o The rest of the 80% of repertoire are solos performed by the music ed major (with appropriate piano accompaniment). - Repertoire - o The repertoire chosen for the collaborative works should assist in fulfilling the various requirements for that instruments' recital repertoire requirements (see repertoire requirements for recitals). - o Collaborative pieces must be approved by the Department Chair before starting rehearsals. - Collaborative pieces must be checked and approved at an in-person rehearsal by Dr. Brown or Mr. Andrew Bonnema (who should be compensated at their rate at the time of the rehearsal) 3 weeks before the notecheck. - All participants must be - o Approved by Dr. Brown or Mr. Bonnema (recitalists should get this approval before asking the participants) - o Present at notecheck (no video checks).
-Not being at a notecheck disqualifies the participant from being in the recital. - Limit of 16 members per group - Clarification: concerto works do not need to be counted in the collaborative section (4/11/2023)
+- Applies to Music Ed majors, not other majors. - Music Ed majors are allowed collaboration (which could include the recitalist conducting a group or being part of a group) up to 20% of the total recital time. - The rest of the 80% of repertoire are solos performed by the Music Ed major (with appropriate piano accompaniment). - Repertoire - The repertoire chosen for the collaborative works should assist in fulfilling the various requirements for that instruments' recital repertoire requirements (see repertoire requirements for recitals). - Collaborative pieces must be approved by the Department Chair before starting rehearsals. - Collaborative pieces must be checked and approved at an in-person rehearsal by Dr. Brown or Mr. Andrew Bonnema (who should be compensated at their rate at the time of the rehearsal) 3 weeks before the notecheck. - All participants must be - Approved by Dr. Brown or Mr. Bonnema (recitalists should get this approval before asking the participants) - Present at notecheck (no video checks).
+Not being at a notecheck disqualifies the participant from being in the recital. - Limited to 16 total members per group - Clarification: concerto works do not need to be counted in the collaborative section (4/11/2023) - For those using a choir, please have the choir raise their music into position before the pianist begins their introduction.

-Arranging Showcase Recital specifics
+Arranging Showcase Recital specifics (added January 2024)

-- Arranging showcase students must submit completed showcase arrangements to Dr. Ledgerwood by exam week the semester before the scheduled showcase.
-Dr. Ledgerwood will evaluate, make suggestions, and return the scores no less than two weeks before the next semester begins.
-Student must submit revised arrangements to Dr. Ledgerwood by the first day of the semester of the scheduled arranging showcase.
-Failure to do so may result in cancelation of the showcase.
-4.21.21 - Please see section on collaboration below for other aspects that apply to arranging showcase recitals.
+- Arranging showcase students must submit completed showcase arrangements to Dr. Ledgerwood by exam week the semester before the scheduled showcase. - Dr. Ledgerwood will evaluate, make suggestions, and return the scores no less than two weeks before the next semester begins. - Student must submit revised arrangements to Dr. Ledgerwood by the first day of the semester of the scheduled arranging showcase. - Failure to do so may result in cancelation of the showcase.
+4.21.21 - All Arranging Showcase Repertoire (solos, choirs, quartets, duets) must be coached and approved by an MBU music faculty member of your choice.